rust-lang/rfcs/text/0000-try-trait-v2.md

 The motivations from the previous RFC still apply (supporting more types, and restricted interconversion).
 However, new information has come in since the previous RFC, making people wish for a different approach.

-- An [experience report](https://github.com/rust-lang/rust/issues/42327#issuecomment-366840247) in the tracking issue mentioned that it's annoying to need to make a residual type.
-- The `try {}` conversations have wished for more source information to flow through `?` so that fewer annotations would be required.
+- Using the "error" terminology is a poor fit for other potential implementations of the trait.
+- The ecosystem has started to see error types which are `From`-convertible from *any* type implementing `Debug`, which makes the previous RFC's method for controlling interconversions ineffective.
-- Similarly, it's no longer clear that `From` should be part of the `?` desugaring for _all_ types.
+- It's no longer clear that `From` should be part of the `?` desugaring for _all_ types.
 It's both more flexible -- making inference difficult -- and more restrictive -- especially without specialization -- than is always desired.
-- Various library methods, such as `try_map` for arrays ([PR #79713](https://github.com/rust-lang/rust/pull/79713#issuecomment-739075171)), would like to be able to do HKT-like things to produce their result types.
-(For example, `Iterator::try_find` wants to be able to return a `Foo<Option<Item>>` from a predicate that returned a `Foo<bool>`.)
-- Using the "error" terminology is a poor fit for other potential implementations of the trait.
-- It turned out that the current solution accidentally stabilized more interconversion than expected, so a more restricted form may be warranted.
+- An [experience report](https://github.com/rust-lang/rust/issues/42327#issuecomment-366840247) in the tracking issue mentioned that it's annoying to need to make a residual type in common cases.

 This RFC proposes a solution that _mixes_ the two major options considered last time.